 A Parent and Student’s Guide to Surviving GCSE Results Day

-For many students, Thursday 24 August will have felt as close to Judgement day as they have experienced in their short lives.
+Many students will have felt as close to Judgement day as they have experienced in their short lives.
 Tears of joy, tears of disappointment, tears of anxiety, and tears of sheer relief with months of hard work, sacrifice and escalating pressure eventually boiling down to a single moment of release; the moment when a sealed envelope is opened to reveal 9 or 10 GCSE grades.

 At the time, it can feel for students that these grades define their self-worth.
 If they have done relatively well compared to their peers they have a bright future, and if they have not done as well as they would have liked it can feel as if they have let themselves down and their loved ones around them, especially their parents.